 (i) the amount payable for the on-demand passenger transport service and the components of that amount.

+(2A) If the provider of an authorised on-demand booking service (the first provider) refers a relevant booking to the provider of another authorised on-demand booking service (the second provider) —

+(a) the first provider must keep records of the following information but is not required to keep the records required by subregulation (2) in relation to the booking —

+(i) the day and time of the referral of the booking;

+(ii) the name of the second provider;

+(iii) any contact details provided by the person who made the booking or to whose account the booking was charged;

+and

+(b) the second provider must keep —

+(i) a record of the name of the first provider; and

+(ii) records of the information required by subregulation (2) in relation to the booking.

 (3) The provider of an authorised on-demand booking service must keep records of the following information in relation to each request for a wheelchair accessible vehicle booking that does not result in a booking being taken or facilitated —

 (a) any contact details provided by the person making the request or through whose account the request is made;